-Why’d you name the gyms CN club and block 68?
+Why did you name the gyms CN Club and Block #68?

-I started sports at the early age of 3 with ballet and gymnastics, started skiing at 7 and soon turned to professional skating.
+I started sports at the early age of three with ballet and gymnastics, started skiing at seven and soon turned to professional skating.
 More than anything, I define myself as an athlete.
 I formed the first national figure skating team of Iran and found an insatiable passion in professional coaching.
 My new capacity and experience sparked the courage to embark on entrepreneurship and sponsorship.
-My first senior managerial post came at Enghelab Sports Complex and my background as a professional athlete transformed me into a business woman with a coaching mindset.
-The end-result is all I care about and if it comes down to a choice, I’d pursue my passion in coaching any day.
+My first senior managerial post came at Enghelab Sports Complex and my background as a professional athlete transformed me into a businesswoman with a coaching mindset.
+The end-result is all I care about, and if it comes down to a choice, I’d pursue my passion in coaching any day.

 What makes your work more challenging from all the rest of the gym owners in other countries?

-It’s really difficult not to be able to show and tell people who we are and what they can do at our facilities.
+Ads!
+It’s really difficult not being able to show and tell people who we are and what they can do at our facilities.
 We can’t do much in the way of advertisements.

 Our dedicated team of experts and trainers closely monitors the performance and progress of each individual, screens potential injuries and provides professional training and workout programs that especially caters to athletes on a professional level.

 Have you ever been criticized by your peers?
 Which do you find sound and which do you think are irrational?
 In what ways?